radiantlogic-v8/documentation-new/documentation/configuration/security/security.md

 1. The client must trust the RadiantOne server certificate (import the RadiantOne public key certificate into the client truststore, unless the server certificate has been signed by a certificate authority known/trusted by the client).

-2. The RadiantOne service must trust the client (import the client’s public key certificate into the [RadiantOne client truststore](#client-certificate-trust-store-cluster-level-trust-store), unless the client certificate is signed by a known/trusted certificate authority).
+2. The RadiantOne service must trust the client (import the client’s public key certificate into the [RadiantOne client truststore](#client-certificate-truststore), unless the client certificate is signed by a known/trusted certificate authority).

-3. From the Main Control Panel > Settings Tab > Security section > SSL, make sure either SSL and/or StartTLS is enabled.
+3. From the Classic Control Panel > Settings Tab > Security section > SSL, make sure either SSL is enabled.

-4. From the Main Control Panel > Settings Tab > Security section > SSL > Mutual Auth.
+4. From the Classic Control Panel > Settings Tab > Security section > SSL > Mutual Auth.
 Client Certificate drop-down menu, select Required.

-5. From the Main Control Panel > Settings Tab > Security section > SSL, click **Change** next to [Client Certificate DN Mapping](#client-certificate-dn-mapping) and define your mappings.
+5. From the Classic Control Panel > Settings Tab > Security section > SSL, click **Change** next to Client Certificate DN Mapping and define your mappings.

->[!warning] The Client Certificate DN Mapping is only accessible by a member of the [Directory Administrator role/group](01-introduction#delegated-administration-of-radiantone).
+>[!warn] The Client Certificate DN Mapping is only accessible by a member of the Directory Administrator role/group.

 6. Click **Save** and restart the RadiantOne service.
-If RadiantOne is deployed in a cluster, restart RadiantOne on all nodes.

 **Client Certificate DN Mapping**